RyanXinOne/another-chatgpt-web/README.md

 ## Introduction

-This project is developed from the source project [chatgpt-web](https://github.com/Chanzhaoyu/chatgpt-web) with backend refactored from [chatgpt-api](https://github.com/transitive-bullshit/agentic/tree/chatgpt-api) which has been out-of-maintenance to official [openai-node](https://github.com/openai/openai-node) API with much flexibility and extensibility.
+This project is developed from the source project [chatgpt-web](https://github.com/Chanzhaoyu/chatgpt-web) with backend refactored from third-party [chatgpt-api](https://github.com/transitive-bullshit/agentic/tree/chatgpt-api) which has been out-of-maintenance to official [openai-node](https://github.com/openai/openai-node) API with much flexibility and extensibility.

 ![preview](./preview/chat_editing.png)